pegasus-isi/freesurfer-osg-workflow/README.md

-                        yaml based description of inputs --cores NUM_CORES     number of cores to use --skip-recon          Skip recon processing --single-job          Do all processing in a single job --serial-job          Do all processing as a serial workflow --hemi {rh,lh}        hemisphere to process (rh or lh) --debug               Enable debugging output
+                        yaml based description of inputs --cores NUM_CORES     number of cores to use --skip-recon          Skip recon processing --single-job          Do all processing in a single job per subject --debug               Enable debugging output

 ```